bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So it's a little reading BIP, a little reading available PRs already and figuring out what they do.
 Then there is also podcast material.
 I remember I listened to the Stefan Livera podcast.
-He had an episode where he invited the Drouf, Peter Wille and Tim Ruffing, where they explained the thing.
+He had an episode where he invited the Dhruv, Peter Wille and Tim Ruffing, where they explained the thing.
 And then you get more and more, you hear more about that topic.
 And also of course Bitcoin Core meetings.
 It was my first Bitcoin Core meeting last year in Atlanta, where these people's also presented.